repoze/repoze.configuration/docs/config.rst

    >>> # load configuration without a package via an absolute path
    >>> from repoze.configuration import load
    >>> context = execute('/path/to/configure.yml')
-   >>> registry = context.registry

-You can then use the registry dictionary within your application.

 Using ``repoze.configuration.load``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~